 Carrie's patience was beginning to wear thin.
 Her credit card balance had steadily decreased over the past year, but she was still in debt.
-To make matters worse, her car was on its last legs (or tires).
-The mechanic had given it six months at most--too bad he wasn't as prone to error as her grandmother's doctor apparently was.
+To make matters worse, her car was on its last legs.
+The mechanic had given it six months at most—too bad he wasn't as prone to error as her grandmother's doctor apparently was.

-"Where am I going to find the money for another car?" she moaned as she sat alone in her grandmother's living room reading yet another novel from the library.
+"Where am I going to find the money for another car?" she moaned as she sat at her grandmother's kitchen table, eating a bowl of granola cereal for breakfast.

 A second, less urgent but more cataclysmic question wracked her brain, a question she dared not utter.
 How long would it be until the nursing home bills ate up the old woman's assets?
 Where would Carrie go if the house had to be sold?

 "It's not fair," she cried.
 "Why spend all that time and money keeping a half-comatose, ninety-three-year-old woman alive?"

 With the weight of despair bearing down on her, Carrie got dressed and drove to Laurel Springs.
 It was Sunday, the day she visited her grandmother.
 The visits seemed so pointless, yet Carrie and her Great Aunt Sophie continued the once-a-week pilgrimage to the nursing home in Copperwell despite the fact that Norma slept most of the time they were there, and on those rare occasions when she was awake, she was usually delusional.

 Later that afternoon, as Carrie and Great Aunt Sophie sat watching an old Bette Davis movie on the portable television in Norma's room, Nurse Jenner walked in with the old woman's medication in a small paper cup.